DanteHealy/Thinking_Hats/README.md

 [10.2 References used](#references-used)

 ## UX
-There are numerous people who are struggling with uncertainty due to new challenges brought about by the current Covid-impacted environment causing distress from lack of clarity.
+There are numerous people who are struggling with uncertainty due to new challenges.
+Brought about in part by the current Covid-impacted environment and causing distress from lack of clarity.
-This framework has proven effective in all areas of life because it guides people to think holistically about their problems from multiple different angles when attempting to solve their problems.
+This framework has proven to be effective in all areas of life because it guides people to think holistically about their problems from multiple different angles when attempting to solve their problems.
 Most people tend to have one dominant way of thinking, but the Six Thinking Hats method encourages people to exercise multiple perspective when looking at a problem.
 Each hat is a metaphor for a different perspective which will support the to focus on a single thing at a time before bringing everything together.
+All videos guiding the user are as brief as possible whilst being comprehensive and are between 1-3 minutes in duration.

 The user story envisaged is framed as follows:
 As a person struggling with uncertainty, I want to learn how to think effectively and apply this to solve any difficult problems I encounter.